abaisero/gym-gridverse/docs/guides/visibility_functions.rst

 distribution over binary visibility grids.
-Using the :py:mod:`typing` standard library, the visibility function type is defined as a :py:class:`typing.Protocol` with a :py:meth:`__call__` member which receives a :py:class:`~gym_gridverse.info.Grid` representing the agent's restricted view, a :py:class:`~gym_gridverse.geometry.Position` representing the agent's position in the grid, and an optional :py:class:`numpy.random.Generator`, and returns a boolean :py:class:`numpy.ndarray` indicating whether each tile is
+Using the :py:mod:`typing` standard library, the visibility function type is defined as a :py:class:`typing.Protocol` with a :py:meth:`__call__` member which receives a :py:class:`~gym_gridverse.grid.Grid` representing the agent's restricted view, a :py:class:`~gym_gridverse.geometry.Position` representing the agent's position in the grid, and an optional :py:class:`numpy.random.Generator`, and returns a boolean :py:class:`numpy.ndarray` indicating whether each tile is